Skip to main content

 What happens once I’m assessed as eligible for services?

 If eligible, your assessor can help you to find services in your area and connect with service providers.
-For entry-level services, they can refer you directly to local providers so you can discuss your care needs and arrange services.
+For most services, they can refer you directly to local providers so you can discuss your care needs and arrange services.
 Alternatively, they can provide you with a referral code and you can choose to find services yourself.
 Our Find a provider tool can help you look for services in your area.

 If you need any support after your assessment, call My Aged Care on 1800 200 422.